 Section 2: Compensation Recommendations

+Note to Working Group 3/16: Yellow highlights indicate the recommendations we still need to seek consensus on.
+Please reread those recommendations carefully.
+Come prepared to explain anything you disagree with and a suggested improvement (or alternative).

 2.1 Background

-This section includes a series of recommendations on Compensation.
-Additional supporting information on recommendations can be found in Appendix 2, as well as a list of additional recommendations prioritized but not discussed by the full Working Group.
+This section includes ~# recommendations for Compensation JEDI best practices.
+They are not listed in order of priority.
+Additional supporting information on recommendations can be found in Appendix 2.

-The Problem: Need to identify optimal and feasible funding sources and ways of delivering these financial resources to Community-Based Organizations (CBOs) and other under-resourced organizations to encourage their participation and engagement in CAEECC for the long-term.
+The Problem: Need to identify optimal and feasible funding sources and ways of delivering these financial resources to Community-Based Organizations (CBOs) and other under-resourced organizations to encourage their participation and engagement in CAEECC for the long- term.

 Current Compensation Barriers: